-Use the following command to create the snapshot, where vol is the name of the volume of which the snapshot is to be made and repository_vol is the volume to be used for the repository filesystem.
+Use the following command to create the snapshot, where basevolume is the name of the volume of which the snapshot is to be made and repository_volume is the volume to be used for the repository filesystem.

-xvm:local> vsnap -create -repository repository_vol vol ... vol
+xvm:local> vsnap -create repository vol/repository_volume vol/basevolume

-The snapshot volume name is the base volume name with n appended, where n is the snapshot number, starting with 0.
-For example, the first snapshot of volume basevol is basevol0, the second snapshot is basevol1, etc.
+The snapshot volume name is the base volume name with%n appended, where n is the snapshot number, starting with 0.
+For example, the first snapshot of volume basevol is basevol%0, the second snapshot is basevol%1, etc.